7mm-08 Remington: Uses

 Wayne van Zwoll of Petersen's Hunting magazine wrote: "Efficient case design and a bullet weight range suitable for most North American big game make the 7mm-08 a fine choice for all-around hunting.
 Civil in recoil, it's a perfect match for lightweight, short-action rifles.
 It has also courted favor on metallic silhouette ranges, where its 140-grain bullets reach 500-yard targets faster and with as much energy as 150-grain .308s."
 He also described it as "deadly" for elk.

 David E. Petzal of Field & Stream, wrote, "The virtues of the 7mm/08 include very light recoil, not much muzzle blast, plenty of bullet weight to do the job, and gilt-edged accuracy."

 The 7mm-08, with appropriate loads, meets the required standards for moose hunting in Sweden, Finland, and Norway.
 Such loads allow it, for that purpose, to be compared favourably with the 6.5×55 SE, 7×57mm, 7×57mmR, 300 Savage, 303 British, and some .308 Winchester and .270 Winchester loads.
 With appropriately constructed bullets, the cartridge is usable on elk, black bears and hogs.

-It must be stressed, though, that the 7mm-08 is unsuitable for use on the three big bears (polar, brown, and grizzly) and on other dangerous game.
+The 7mm-08 is considered by some to be unsuitable for use on the three big bears (polar, brown, and grizzly) and on other dangerous game.
 In a self-defensive situation requiring stopping power for dangerous game at close range, use of a larger and heavier caliber is strongly advised.
 Stephen Herrero, a Canadian bear behavior expert, cites a study by the U. S. Forest Service in Alaska that concluded the .458 Winchester Magnum with a 510-grain load, .375 H&H Magnum with a 300-grain load, .338 Winchester Magnum with a 300-grain load, and .30-06 Springfield with a 220-grain load were "superior for protection against bears".